 Since January 2005, Music From Other Minds has presented new and unusual music by innovative composers and performers from around the world.
-Produced weekly for KALW 91.7 FM San Francisco by Other Minds and presented by Charles Amirkhanian and the Other Minds staff, Music From Other Minds aims to open up radio listeners to experimental classical work by living and recent composers.
+Produced weekly for KALW 91.7 FM San Francisco by Charles Amirkhanian and the Other Minds staff, and aired at 10pm every Friday, Music From Other Minds aims to open up radio listeners to experimental classical work by living and recent composers.
 We bring you the latest in contemporary music from around the world, and some glimpses into the past, to give a context for today’s music.

 On this Music From Other Minds, Mark Abramson explores cinematic works by John Cage and John Zorn.
 The program features John Cage and Kenneth Patchen’s 1942 radio play The City Wears a Slouch Hat and John Zorn’s file card composition Spillane.

 On this Music From Other Minds, Andrew Weathers plays long form pieces by David Rosenbloom, Panaiotis, and Tom Hamilton.
 The program includes David Rosenboom’s work Portable Gold and Philosophers’ Stones, Panaiotis’ Awakening, and an excerpt of Tom Hamilton’s City of Vorticicity.

 On this Music From Other Minds, Randall Wong explores the music of Dmitri Shostakovich, in anticipation of our program of his arrangements for two pianos, presented by Maki Namekawa and Dennis Russell Davies.

 In the spirit of bringing in the new year with a laugh, Mark Abramson has some fun with music.
 This Music From Other Minds program features works where composers and performers practice the “art of the musical gag.”
 This program originally aired the Friday before January 1, 2019.